uynitsuj/team3128.github.io/students/index.md

 + Ensures that all members know what controls is doing at the moment
 + Mediates communication between new and experienced members
 + Ensures that all new members are comfortable with the team
-+ Works with Mechincals to ensure robot functionailty
++ Works with mechanical to ensure robot functionality

 **Head of Business:**